lamoski/BI-360/README.md

 # Business Insight 360
 ## Project Overview

-AtliQ Hardware is implementing data analytics through Power Bi to make data-driven decisions and surpass competitors.
-The project will provide insights on finance, sales, marketing, and supply chain to stakeholders.
-I completed the project by following the Codebasics Power Bi course, which you can find the link [here](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance).
+AtliQ Hardware is implementing data analytics through Power BI to make data-driven decisions and surpass competitors.
+The project will provide stakeholders with insights on finance, sales, marketing, and supply chain.
+I completed the project by following the Codebasics Power BI course, which you can find the link [here](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance).

 ## Technology Framework
 * SQL